dianezhou96/lululedger/README.md

 ## Getting Started

-Run `npm start` to compile source and start server
+Run `npm start` to compile source and start server.

+Run `npm run watch` to hot reload the frontend.

 ## License

 Distributed under the MIT License.
 See LICENSE.txt for more information.